-To identify the structure of UCN, a novel algorithm based on the principle of higher-order causal entropy, namely HCE, is proposed.
-Causal entropy is a special case of transfer entropy~\citep{OCE2015}.
-It is measured by nearest-neighbors entropy estimator~\citep{KSG2004PRE} with no stationary assumption.
-The pseudocode of HCE is shown in the following \textbf{Algorithm~\ref{hce}}.
+To identify unique network structure of STBN, HCE algorithm is proposed by the transfer entropy under the principle of information path blocking.
+It is a special case of transfer entropy, thus we call it high-order causal entropy here.
+The pseudocode of HCE algorithm is shown in \textbf{Algorithm~\ref{hce}}.

-First of all, due to the decomposability property (see \textbf{Proposition~\ref{decom}}), the network can be decomposed into $n$ subgraphs.
-These subgraphs can be identified respectively and stacked to be a complete network finally.
-Thus, HCE algorithm can be decomposed into $n$ child processes.
-Each child process searches causal parents $\mathbf{Pa}_i$ for target variable $X_i$, in a distributed way instead of $n$-times sequential iterations.
+Due to the decomposability property (see \textbf{Proposition~\ref{decom}}), the network can be decomposed into $n$ subgraphs.
+These subgraphs can be identified independently and combined to be a complete network finally.
+Thus, HCE algorithm can be implemented by $n$ child processes.
+Each child process searches causal parents $\mathbf{Pa}_i$ for each variable $X_i\in\{X_1, \dots, X_n\}$.
+This is in a paralleled way instead of $n$-times sequential iterations.

 Then, each child process can be decomposed into two modules by parameters $\tau_{max}, \alpha$ and $\beta$.
-In the first module, for target variable $X_i$, HCE calculates the causal entropy of each historical variable and each time delay $\tau=1, \dots, \tau_{max}$.
-It saves part of variables from the given conditional set and finally obtains the possible $\mathbf{Pa}_i$.
-In the second module, HCE removes spurious causation from $\mathbf{Pa}_i$ and the subgraph is obtained at the end. $\alpha$ and $\beta$ are both used to control the bound of zero causal entropy according to \textbf{Corollary~\ref{inpa}}.
-If the obtained value of causal entropy is less than $\alpha$ or $\beta$, the value will be approximated to be zero.
-Thus, the obtained $\mathbf{Pa}_i$ gets larger with bigger $\alpha$, and that gets narrower with bigger $\beta$.
+In the first module, for target variable $X_i$, HCE algorithm calculates the causal entropy for each historical variable and each time delay $\tau=1, \dots, \tau_{max}$.
+This module saves part of variables from the given full condition set, and finally obtains possible $\mathbf{Pa}_i$.
+In the second module, HCE algorithm removes spurious causation from $\mathbf{Pa}_i$, and the subgraph is obtained at the end.

+The parameters $\alpha$ and $\beta$ are both used to control the bound of zero causal entropy according to \textbf{Corollary~\ref{inpa}}.
+If the value of causal entropy is less than $\alpha$ or $\beta$, the value is to approximate to be zero.
+Thus, the obtained $\mathbf{Pa}_i$ becomes narrower with bigger $\alpha$ and $\beta$.
 Finally, the network can be obtained by combining all subgraphs.